Bikers descend on Sturgis rally with few signs of pandemic

 Still, the crowds of people and rows of bikes surprised him.
 He said there was no difference from previous years “other than a few people wearing masks.”

 Lunsmann said he was avoiding the bars and nightclubs that line the city’s main drag this year, but many others were not.
-They were filled revelers as the sun set Friday.
+They were filled with revelers as the sun set Friday.

 “Everybody’s still partying hardy,” Lunsmann said.

-Organizers expected the overall crowd to be smaller, perhaps half the size of a normal year, when some half-million people from across country roar into a town whose population is around 7,000.
+Organizers expected the overall crowd to be smaller, perhaps half the size of a normal year, when some half-million people from across the country roar into a town whose population is around 7,000.

 The sheer numbers raise the prospect that this year’s rally could spread the COVID-19 virus in a state with no special limits on indoor crowds, no mask mandates, and a governor who is eager to welcome visitors and their money.